 Prof. Marc Lynch will compare the recent wave of protests across the MENA region with those of the 2010/2011 “Arab Uprisings.”
 Lynch will stress that while the current protest movements are much more coherent and persistent thanks to protesters’ previous experiences, authoritarian elites have also learned their lessons, too.

-Dr. Maria Josua is Research Fellow at the GIGA Institute of Middle East Studies.
+Dr. Maria Josua is Research Fellow at the GIGA Institute for Middle East Studies.

 Marc Lynch, PhD is Professor of Political Science at the George Washington University, Washington D.C.

-Dr. André Bank is Senior Research Fellow at the GIGA Institute of Middle East Studies.
+Dr. André Bank is Senior Research Fellow at the GIGA Institute for Middle East Studies.